CyVerse-learning-materials/learning-materials-home/docs/ds/de/doi.md

         Check the following to be sure everything is in order.

         - There are no spaces or special characters in your file or folder names.
-        - You have included a ReadMe file that includes all the information specified in Step 1.c.
+        - You have included a ReadMe file that includes all the information specified in Step&nbsp;1.c.
         - You followed the Data Commons Naming Conventions
         - You have filled in all the required fields in the *DOI Request - DataCite 4.1* metadata template
         - You have included at least 3 subjects in your metadata